cstevons/cstevons.github.io/_pages/repositories.md

 layout: page
 permalink: /repositories/
 title: repositories
-description: I'm relatively new to GitHub/GitLab outside of a work environment; however, I'm most enthusiastic to jumpstart my portfolio!
-My first projectbeing this website! # Edit the `_data/repositories.yml` and change the `github_users` and `github_repos` lists to include your own GitHub profile and repositories.
+description: I'm relatively new to GitHub/GitLab outside of my classified work environment, where I regularly contribute to the repos I'm a part of; however, I'm most enthusiastic to jumpstart my portfolio!
+My first project being this website! # Edit the `_data/repositories.yml` and change the `github_users` and `github_repos` lists to include your own GitHub profile and repositories.
 nav: true
 nav_order: 3
 ---